 Aurobindo: The Life Divine; The Synthesis of Yoga; Letters on Yoga, Vols.
 1-4;

 The Mother: (compilations) -- The Mother’s Vision; Being of Gold; Becoming One; The Process of the Integral Yoga;

 Toynbee: A Study of History, Vols.
-1-12; Mankind and Mother Earth.
+1-12; Surviving the Future.